enzo-dante/tech_prep/README.md

 computer short-term memory & caching means saving frequently accessed data in-memory

-It is typically faster then the origin data source.
+Accessing cache is typically faster than accessing the origin data source again

 - You know Accessing data from RAM is always faster than accessing it from the hard drive